-Everyone needs regular eye exams.
-It’s important for adults to schedule eye exams to monitor their eye health and check for problems.
-Conditions that are often detected during eye exams include glaucoma, macular degeneration, cataracts, and diabetic retinopathy.
+Regular eye exams are essential to promptly detecting conditions like glaucoma, macular degeneration, cataracts, and diabetic retinopathy.
 Early detection of these conditions allows for the widest range of treatment options and the best chance of slowing or reversing any symptoms.

-After these tests, we review the results and discuss treatment options or corrective lens choices.
-Contact us at 630-553-6166 today to schedule your eye exam.
+After these tests, we review the results and discuss any relevant treatment options or corrective lens choices.